Lincoln City F.C.: History

+In the 2017–18 season, Lincoln won the EFL Trophy by beating Shrewsbury Town 1–0 in the final in their first visit to Wembley Stadium.
+After an unsuccessful play-off campaign in their first season back in the EFL, Lincoln were promoted as champions at the end of the 2018–19 season.

 On 5 April 2019, Lincoln announced that Nettleham Ladies FC would be rebranded as Lincoln City Women from 1 June.
-Lincoln were confirmed as the champions of League Two on 22 April 2019, after a 0–0 draw against Tranmere Rovers, having been top of the table since 25 August 2018.
-Promotion from League Two represented Lincoln's first season in the third tier since the 1998–99 campaign.

 On 9 September 2019, manager Danny Cowley announced his departure to join Championship side Huddersfield Town, having guided Lincoln to two promotions in his previous three seasons alongside brother and assistant manager Nicky.
-On 20 September 2019, Lincoln appointed Michael Appleton as their first team coach.
 Due to the COVID-19 pandemic, Football League matches were suspended on 13 March 2020 with Lincoln in 15th place.
 Clubs voted to end the season in June 2020 with final league positions decided on a points per game basis with Lincoln subsequently being placed in 16th.

 In the 2020–21 season, Lincoln finished the season in 5th place, qualifying for the play-offs.
-Lincoln faced Sunderland in the play-offs, the first match fans could attend since the COVID-19 pandemic which Lincoln won 2–0.
-In the second leg, Sunderland took a 2–0 lead to level the tie, however, Tom Hopper scored to send the Imps into the play-off Final.
-On 30 May 2021, Lincoln faced Blackpool in the 2021 EFL League One play-off Final at Wembley Stadium.
-Lincoln took the lead after 50 seconds thanks to an own goal from Ollie Turton, however, Blackpool hit back with two goals from either side of half time from Kenny Dougall as Lincoln missed out on promotion.
+After defeating Sunderland in the semi-finals, the first match fans could attend since the start of the pandemic, Lincoln lost the play-off final to Blackpool.

 Stadium

 The club have played at Sincil Bank since 1895.
 Previously, Lincoln City had played at the nearby John O'Gaunts ground since the club's 1884 inception.
-Sincil Bank has an overall capacity of 10,120 and is colloquially known to fans as "The Bank".
-It is overlooked by Lincoln Cathedral.
-Former Lincoln City chairman John Reames re-purchased the ground from the local council in 2000 at a cost of £175,000.
-The club had sold it in 1982 for £225,000 to fend off the threat of eviction, arranging a 125-year lease.
+Sincil Bank has an overall capacity of 10,669 and is colloquially known to fans as "The Bank".
+Former Lincoln City chairman John Reames re-purchased the ground from the local council in 2000 at a cost of £175,000; the club had sold it in 1982 for £225,000 to fend off the threat of eviction, arranging a 125-year lease.

 Sincil Bank hosted England U16's 2–0 win over the Scotland U16 team in the Victory Shield on 28 November 2008.
 Martin Peters paraded the FIFA World Cup Trophy at the ground in March 2010 as part of its global tour.
 FA WSL club Lincoln Ladies played home games at Sincil Bank in their 2011 season.
 The Ladies' club had previously hosted Arsenal Ladies there in an FA Women's Cup semi-final in March 2008.